natalieagus/50005/docs/Problem Set/09-network-security.md

 ```
 If the client trusts only the Root CA, it can also trust X (because Root signed X) and Y (because X signed Y).
 But if a key is not reachable from the Root CA, the client cannot *verify* it and must treat it as **untrusted**.

-{:.info}
 In modern operating systems and browsers, a **chain of trust** is established through a built-in list of **trusted root certificate authorities (CAs)**.
 These root CAs are <span class="orange-bold">hardcoded</span> or <span class="orange-bold">bundled</span> with the **OS** or **browser** and are **implicitly trusted**.
-When a user connects to a website over HTTPS, the browser receives a digital certificate issued to that website, along with intermediate certificates if needed.
+When a user connects to a website over HTTPS, the browser receives a digital certificate issued to that website, along with <span class="orange-bold">intermediate certificates</span>.
 The browser then verifies that this certificate was signed by a trusted CA or by an intermediate CA that itself has **a valid signature chain back to a trusted root**.
 If such a valid path exists, the certificate is considered trustworthy, and the connection proceeds securely.
 If the chain is broken or unverifiable, the browser warns the user or blocks the connection entirely.

+{:.note-title}
+> Network of trust
+>
+> A node’s public key is trusted if there’s a valid chain of signatures to the Root CA, and the client possesses the certificates for all nodes along that chain, **including** the node itself.

 ### Scenario